-Section 2015 of the America's Water Infrastructure Act of 2018 (S. 3021) requires states to provide no less than 6% and no more than 35% of the capitalization grant funding to disadvantaged communities.
+SDWA §1452 (d), which was amended by Section 2015(c) of the AWIA, requires states to provide no less than 6% and no more than 35% of the capitalization grant funding to disadvantaged communities.
 This provision is required only to the extent that the DPH receives a sufficient number of DWSRF funding applications from eligible PWSs that qualify as a disadvantaged community to meet the 6% minimum requirement.
-This new requirement necessitated the DPH to develop and implement a formal Disadvantaged Community Assistance Program (DCAP) within the DWSRF for SFY 2020.
+This new requirement necessitated the DPH to develop and implement a formal Disadvantaged Community Assistance Program (DCAP) within the DWSRF beginning in SFY 2020.
 The DCAP is provided as Attachment I to this annual IUP and establishes the criteria under which a PWS would qualify for additional subsidization under this program.
-The DPH intends to make 35% of the FFY 2019 capitalization grant, or approximately \$3,851,400, available to subsidize projects during SFY 2020 that qualify under the DCAP.
+The DPH intends to make 35% of the FFY 2020 capitalization grant, or approximately \$3,853,850, available to subsidize projects during SFY 2021 that qualify under the DCAP.
 The DPH intends to distribute these subsidization funds as described below:

 - a.
-Small PWSs (those serving a population of 10,000 or under) and PWSs with more than one system, but whose largest system serves 10,000 or under, will be eligible to receive a subsidy of up to 25% of each fixed contract cost associated with the project, not to exceed a total of \$500,000 per project. - b.
-Large PWSs (those not meeting the criteria of a small PWS detailed in Section IV.D.) will be eligible to receive a subsidy of up to 20% of each fixed contract cost associated with the project, not to exceed \$500,000 per project.
-A large PWS will be eligible to increase the subsidy up to 25% of each fixed contract cost associated with the project, not to exceed a total of \$500,000 per project, if their project: - (1) Includes the consolidation of one or more small community water systems; or - (2) Includes an extension of water service to existing residential property owners served by private wells that have impaired water quality as a result of manmade or natural groundwater pollution, or an insufficient quantity of water from their private wells to meet their daily domestic household needs.
-In such cases, adequate proof of impaired water quality or quantity must be provided for these impacted properties and it must be demonstrated that the extension of water service is the most cost effective form of remediation; or - (3) Is for the replacement of lead service lines to the PWS's customers or is a water main replacement or rehabilitation projects and includes the replacement of lead service lines.
+Qualifying small PWSs (those serving a population of 10,000 or under) and PWSs with more than one system, but whose largest system serves 10,000 or under, will be eligible to receive a subsidy of up to 25% of each fixed contract cost associated with the project, not to exceed a total of \$500,000 per project. - b.
+Qualifying large PWSs (those not meeting the criteria of a small PWS detailed in Section IV.D.) will be eligible to receive a subsidy of up to 20% of each fixed contract cost associated with the project, not to exceed \$500,000 per project.
+A qualifying large PWS will be eligible to increase the subsidy up to 25% of each fixed contract cost associated with the project, not to exceed a total of \$500,000 per project, if their project: - (1) Includes the consolidation of one or more small community water systems; or - (2) Includes an extension of water service to existing residential property owners served by private wells that have impaired water quality as a result of manmade or natural groundwater pollution, or an insufficient quantity of water from their private wells to meet their daily domestic household needs.
+In such cases, adequate proof of impaired water quality or quantity must be provided for these impacted properties and it must be demonstrated that the extension of water service is the most cost effective form of remediation; or

+(3) Is for the replacement of lead service lines to the PWS's customers or is a water main replacement or rehabilitation projects and includes the replacement of lead service lines.